Haillander/Regex-Tutotrial/gist.md

-# Title (replace with your title)
+# Regular Expression

 A Regular Expression is a special sequence of characters that help a user match or find strings (or sets of strings), using a special syntax.
 It is one of the most powerful concept used for pattern matching within strings.
 Hence, it is very important to know various Special Characters, Quantifiers, and Anchors that form part of regular expressions.
-Through this small post, I intend to discuss some of these with reference to Perl.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+This series of characters might look like nonsense, but it’s actually a search pattern meant for basic username validation.
+That is, it checks to see if a string fulfills the requirements for a basic username.
+In a nutshell, here’s how it breaks down (we’ll explore it in more detail later):

+* The string can contain any lowercase letter between a–z

+* The string can contain any number between 0–9

+* The string can contain an underscore or hyphen

+* The string is between 3–16 characters long

 ## Table of Contents